playpulseai/AIStarterSchool/replit.md

 ✓ Empty state guidance directing users to start lessons for progress tracking ✓ Responsive design with proper loading states and error handling

+✓ Homepage Curriculum Section & Legal Pages Implementation ✓ Added "What We Teach at AIStarter School" section to homepage ✓ Created 5 curriculum topic cards with descriptions and icons ✓ Added "See Full Curriculum" button linking to /curriculum-overview ✓ Created /terms route with comprehensive Terms of Service content ✓ Created /privacy route with detailed Privacy & Data Policy ✓ Added footer links to Terms of Service and Privacy Policy ✓ Included data deletion instructions in privacy policy ✓ All legal pages include proper navigation and responsive design

 ✓ AI Teacher Chat System Finalization
 ✓ Fixed "AI is typing..." placeholder to show real OpenAI responses on lesson start ✓ Implemented live prompt evaluation with real-time feedback instead of static analysis